TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Rte.rst

 An HTML sanitizer is available to sanitize and remove XSS from markup.
 It strips tags, attributes and values that are not explicitly allowed.

-Sanitizatin for persisting data is disabled by default and can be enabled globally by using the corresponding feature flag in :file:`typo3conf/LocalConfiguration.php` or :file:`typo3conf/AdditionalConfiguration.php`:
+Sanitization for persisting data is disabled by default and can be enabled globally by using the corresponding feature flag in :file:`config/system/settings.php` or :file:`config/system/additional.php`:

 .. code-block:: php